matgo1/c-calc/README.md

 ```

 ## Future plans
-Maybe I'll add more functions in the future or rewrite this in rust🦀 with better parsing
+Maybe I'll add more functions in the future or rewrite this in rust🦀 with better parsing.